-> Although there are some exceptions, the usual minimum average for consideration in these competitions is A minus (a 10/12 on the McMaster University scale or ~80-84%).
-Depending on the time of year and how many courses you may have already taken in your studies at McMaster your average may change from competition to competition.
+Although there are some exceptions, the usual minimum average for consideration in these competitions is A- (a 10/12 on the McMaster University scale or ~80-84%).
+Depending on the time of year, and how many courses you may have already taken in your studies at McMaster, your average may change from competition to competition.
 Tri-Council awards are not available for international students.
-If you are unclear as to whether or not you qualify, please speak to the Graduate Administrator.
+If you are unclear as to whether you qualify, please speak to the Academic Program Assistant – Graduate Studies.
 Links to the major granting agencies are found here.

-> 5.How and when do I get my financial assistance?
+5.How and when do I get my financial assistance?
 What do I do if it doesn’t seem correct to me?

-> Your salary is paid by direct deposit to your bank account.
-Employment ( TA work) is paid out bi-weekly.
+Your salary is paid by direct deposit to your bank account.
+Employment (TA work) is paid bi-weekly.
 Scholarship funds are dispersed once per term.
 You must submit a direct deposit form and a void cheque to Graduate Studies to make this happen.
-Please keep in mind that entrance scholarships (MSc 1) are paid out during first term, that TA/RA salary is paid out during the months that TA/RA is worked, and that annual incidental fees are assessed on the September payroll.
+Please keep in mind that entrance scholarships (MSc 1) are paid out during first term, that TA/RA salary is paid during the months that TA/RA hours are worked, and that annual incidental fees are assessed on the September payroll.

-> 6.Where can I obtain the forms I need to have a committee meeting?
+6.Where can I obtain the forms I need to have a committee meeting?

 All the forms you will need are located in two places – forms specific to your department and program, (such as those necessary for a committee meeting) are located on the Kinesiology department website under Graduate program, Forms.
 The rest are available through the School of Graduate Studies website.